eried/pidflight-lap-firmware/ESP32.md

 You need to fill the led indicator slots.
 In the image a 3d pen is used to inyect translucent PLA in place but a hot melt glue gun would also work.
 ![](images/case_04.PNG)

+## Firmware ##

+1. Add ESP32 boards to Arduino IDE adding the following line in preferences: https://dl.espressif.com/dl/package_esp32_index.json
+2. Compile and upload the code from this repository using: ESP32 Wrover Module